 Although your witnesses may have prepared witness statements before the hearing, those witnesses will still have to come to court.

 A court officer will bring your witness into the courtroom and take them to the witness box where they will make an oath or affirmation.

 After the cross-examination, you may have a chance to ask the witnesses any further questions.
 This is called 're-examination'.
 You should only re-examine your witness if you want to clear up issues raised in the cross-examination.

-Sometimes, when there is a lot of evidence or are many witnesses, the magistrate will not be able to finish the hearing in one day.
-If this happens, the magistrate will have to adjourn the hearing until the rest of the evidence can be heard.
-Depending on when the magistrate is next available, the adjournment may be for a few weeks or for a few months.
+Sometimes, when there is a lot of evidence or are many witnesses, the Court will not be able to finish the hearing in one day.
+If this happens, the Court will adjourn the hearing until the rest of the evidence can be heard.
+Depending on when the Court is next available, the adjournment may be for a few weeks or for a few months.

-If the hearing is adjourned, the applicant may ask the magistrate to make an Interim AVO to protect them until the day of the hearing.
+If the hearing is adjourned, the applicant may ask the Court to make an Interim AVO to protect them until the day of the hearing.

-If the magistrate has heard all the evidence, the magistrate may then make a decision.
+If the Court has heard all the evidence, it may then make a decision.